mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/multi_section_surfaces.rst

 Rather than controling the geometry of the surface as a whole, the optimizer can control the geometric parameters of each section individually using any of the geometric transformations available in OpenAeroStruct.
 This feature was developed for the modular wing morphing applications but can be useful in situations where the user wishes to optimize a particular wing section while leaving the others fixed.

-*Please note that aerostructural optimization with multi-section wings is currently not supported*

 This example script demonstrate the usage of the multi-section wing geometry features in OpenAeroStruct.
 We first start with the induced drag minimization of a simple two-section symmetrical wing.